 University-Level Visits

 Sedgwick is an idyllic site for university-level class visits.
+Sedgwick docents can be scheduled to take your class out on a hike.
 The Reserve offers a diversity of landscapes that are suitable for demonstrating concepts in the sciences and humanities.
 Facilities and Reserve lands can be readily accessed by improved roads, modern classroom spaces (with wi-fi).
 There is no charge for day use visits that do not use classroom facilities.
 A full campground is the perfect spot for overnights.

 You will receive confirmation that your application has been approved via e-mail.
 If you are unsure, please check RAMS for the status of your application and reservation(s).